jonegil/gui-with-gio/egg_timer/03_button.md

 # Chapter 3 - Button

 ## Goals
 The intention of this section is to add a button.
-That we can click.
-It will be so good.
+Not only can we click it, but it will have a nice hover and click animations.

 ## Outline

-We start by reviewing the handful of new packages that are imported.
-Next, we look at how **operations** and **widgets** combine to amke a button.
+We start by reviewing the new packages that are imported.
+There are quite many, so let´s spend some time here.
+Next, we look at how **operations** and **widgets** combine to make a button.
 Finally we touch on [Material Design](https://material.io/), the well established framework for user interfaces also available in Gio.

 ## Code
 To make things tidy, let's discuss imports first.

 ```go